 Setting your guitar amp for a great, clean sound can take some time.
 Once you know you have the amp for it, set it to the channel that can do clean tones best and use settings like:

-This article will explore some good guitar amp settings for clean sounds and the equipment needed to help get them.
+This Killer Rig article will explore some good guitar amp settings for clean sounds.
+Plus the equipment needed to help get them.

 A clean sound on an amplifier usually presents itself without overbearing distortion.
 Think of it as your guitar and amplifier working together without any added color.
 This can be difficult to achieve, as many amps are made to provide a bit of grit and grime.